A common shrub or small tree 10-20 feet high growing along waterways in mountain valleys and occassionally in drier areas.

 Cattle, sheep, goats

 Cyanogenic glycosides (prunasin,and amydalin) which are readily hydrolysed by rumen microorganisms to free hydrogen cyanide (HCN).
-All parts of the plant contain the cyanogenic glycosides except the ripe berries.
+All parts of the plant contain cyanogenic glycosides except the ripe berries.
 The wilted leaves are more toxic than when fresh.
-The Cyanide blocks the action of the enzyme cytochrome oxidase that prevents hemoglobin from releasing oxygen to the tissues.
+Cyanide blocks the action of the enzyme cytochrome oxidase preventing the utilization of oxygen in the tissues and leaving the oxygen bound to hemoglobin.
 Death results rapidly from anoxia.

 All members of the Prunus family including cherries, apricots, almonds, peaches and their hybrids contain cyanogenic glycosides in their stems, leaves and seeds.
 The concentrations of the cyanide glycosides increases when the plant is stressed by drought or frost.
 The cyanide potential is highest in the new growth of the plants.